guigrpa/storyboard/README.md

 * **Hierarchical stories**: put logs in context (*stories*), and group stories/logs within stories.
 Stories are extremely useful with concurrent user actions and async events.
 * Get the whole picture with *end-to-end stories*: see all **client and server tasks** triggered by a user action (a click on the *Login* button, maybe) **in a single place**.
 * Use the **Storyboard DevTools Chrome extension** to view client and server logs with a clean and detail-rich interface.
 Now with **remote client log monitoring for mobile devices** and non-Chrome browsers.
+* Not ready to change your application to use this library?
+No worries, use the **CLI tool** to call it, giving you remote access to your logs and compatibility with the Storyboard DevTools.
 * Watch server logs being pushed in **real time** to the Storyboard DevTools extension via WebSockets, with **opt-in client-server clock synchronization**.
 Even more: **control the level of detail you get from various parts of your server remotely, without relaunching**.
 * Ask for **authentication** to see server logs; hook up your own auth function.
 * **Attach anything** to your logs for further investigation.